| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 and buying homes in more exclusive municipalities.

-these out-of-town landlords only concerned with investment and not with how
+a number ofthese out-of-town landlords only concerned with investment and not with

 In fact, one federal Housing and Urban Development program encourages